Skip to main content

 Most studies are based on a codelist, or a list of codes for clinical events or demographic characteristics.
 You can create and share codelists using OpenCodelists.
 We have created and shared over 370 codelists, which we have used in over 20 published papers.

-OpenSAFELY has many components; the most important are the command-line interface; the cohort-extractor; and the job runner/job server.
+OpenSAFELY has many components; the most important are the command-line interface; ehrQL (the Electronic Health Record Query Language); and the job runner/job server.

 You can find these, and more, within our OpenSAFELY Core GitHub organisation.